PSDI-UK/psdi-variability-plot/CONTRIBUTING.md

   - Otherwise, no special formatting is needed for a commit - the workflow will default to assuming a bugfix version incrementation when it doesn't see one of the two patterns above.

 - Check that the project version is updated to the desired new version in all places it appears:
   - `CHANGELOG.md` (The top section should reflect the new version)

-- Update the release date at the top of `README.md`

 - Ensure that all automated tests and checks pass - these should be run automatically on the PR opened above

 - Manually test the web interface.
-At this stage, it should be deployed to dev at https://psdi-variability-plot-dev.psdi.ac.uk/ (requires VPN to access), and it can be run locally as well
+At this stage, it should be deployed to dev at https://organic-toolkit-dev.psdi.ac.uk/variability-plot (requires VPN to access), and it can be run locally as well

-  - If there have been any changes to the Python backend, run a test that a file can be converted successfully and produces a proper log
+  - If there have been any changes to the Python backend, run an appropriate manual test which engages it and check that it behaves as expected
   - If there have been any changes to the web frontend, check the appearance of the site to ensure that it looks as desired.
-Test the Accessibility page to ensure that changes there work properly, are saved when requested and apply to other pages
+Run a manual test of any critical frontend functionality to ensure it behaves as expected

 - Check that `CHANGELOG.md` is up-to-date with all changes in this version (including any fixes found to be necessary in the testing above).
 Any subsections for categories with no changes in this version can be removed to keep the file concise